GodSpeed010/Sensitive-Info-Redacter/README.md

 ## Description

 This project is a script that runs over a directory of files scanning for sensitive data.
-If any sensitive data is found, it will send an email to the configured user alerting them which type of data was found.
+If any sensitive data is found, it will create a copy of the document, redacting the sensitive info.
+It will also send an email to the configured user alerting them which type of sensitive data was found.

 ## Getting Started